ansible/ansible/docsite/rst/developing_plugins.rst

 Configuring
 +++++++++++

-To active a callback drop it in a callback directory as configured in :ref:`ansible.cfg <callback_plugins>`.
+To activate a callback drop it in a callback directory as configured in :ref:`ansible.cfg <callback_plugins>`.

 .. _callback_development: